alteryx/ayx-developer-sdk/docs/references/ayx-plugin-cli.md

     version or use the previous one inside of any Alteryx workflows.

 :information_source:

-Use `--omit-ui` argument if this plugin will not have UI.
-UI can be generated later by using the [generate-ui](#generate-ui) command.
+Use the `--omit-ui` argument if this plugin doesn't have a UI.
+You can generate the UI later with the [generate-ui](#generate-ui) command.

 #### Generate YXI